 • Antonio El Pipa and his dance group.

 See the latest trends in flamenco outfits at what promises to be a very colourful and lively catwalk.
 Sunday 30 June on Calle Alcazabilla.
 Time to be confirmed.

 Bars and restaurants in Malaga city centre will be offering flamenco concerts (music, song and dance) while you dine on Friday 5 and Saturday 6 July.
 Venues and times to be confirmed.

 Perhaps the most fun event of this year’s Malaga Flamenco Festival aims to set the world record for people dancing flamenco at the same time.
-Two top dancers – Antonio de Verónica and Saray Cortés – have created the choreography.
-Check out the video below (shot in the lovely Carmen Thyssen Museum patio) and start learning the steps (or go along for the fun!).
+This year’s theme is Malagueñas (a typical local dance).
+We’ll keep you updated on the choreography.
+For a taster, here’s what happened in 2018 when over 3,900 dancers took part.
+Two top dancers – Antonio de Verónica and Saray Cortés – created the moves and shot the video in the lovely Carmen Thyssen Museum patio).
+Take a look!

 See them attempt the world record on Calle Larios on Sunday 7 July at noon.

 DISCOVER MORE THINGS TO SEE IN MALAGA

 The V International Flamenco Seminar celebrates the best of flamenco talent and aims to pass this on to amateurs and professionals in the city.
 Master classes in all the flamenco types take place throughout the 2-week festival.
 And you don’t necessarily have to sing, play or dance to take part – places for spectators are also available.
 This link goes to the full programme (in Spanish only).

 Year-round flamenco in Malaga

 If you’re not in town for the Malaga Flamenco Festival, you can still take in some great flamenco during your stay in the city.
 Check out our dedicated post on where to see the best flamenco in Malaga.